The Vermont Statutes Online

 (I) shall be made available to new standard offer plants proposed by persons who are not providers; and

 (C) Adjustment; greenhouse gas reduction credits.
-The Board shall adjust the annual increase to account for greenhouse gas reduction credits by multiplying the annual increase by one minus the ratio of the prior year's greenhouse gas reduction credits to that year's statewide retail electric sales.
+The Commission shall adjust the annual increase to account for greenhouse gas reduction credits by multiplying the annual increase by one minus the ratio of the prior year's greenhouse gas reduction credits to that year's statewide retail electric sales.

 (i) The amount of the prior year's greenhouse gas reduction credits shall be determined in accordance with subdivision 8006a(a) of this title.